mehdiayad/Laravel6-WS/README.md

 - Change the conf file folder by this (https://github.com/mehdiayad/Laravel-WS/blob/master/docs/nginx/nginx-windows.conf)
 - Create a start batch file in Nginx folder like this (https://github.com/mehdiayad/Laravel-WS/blob/master/docs/nginx/start.bat)
 - Create a stop batch file in Nginx folder like this (https://github.com/mehdiayad/Laravel-WS/blob/master/docs/nginx/stop.bat)
+- Commands to remember
+	- to start nginx run the start.bat file
+	- to stop nginx run the stop.bat file

 ## 5A) Setup MYSQL database (Mac)